when things go wrong

 2. System Performance

 For most cloud POS solutions, their performance is directly related to the Internet connection quality.
-This is one of the major reasons high volume sites in Australia find it difficult to use the cloud based systems for critical business operations.
+This is one of the major reasons high volume sites in Australia find it difficult to use the cloud based popular POS systems for restaurants and hospitality for critical business operations.
 For sites dealing with a relatively small volume of orders this often isn’t an issue as likely interruptions caused by the Internet faults can present a justifiable trade off against the initial installation costs.

 Whereas local data hosted solutions are not influenced by many external factors and can deliver high speed reliable service constantly as long as the required local infrastructure was properly designed and installed.
 The professional POS provider would have specified: